drj11/drj11.github.io/2026-04-27/review-learning-the-vi.md

 Probably still the best reference on _vi_ all in one place.
 Users of more recent “clones” will probably be surprised by what `vi` could do (and still can, if you can find it).
+Also great if you like the way all Unix textbooks used to be in Helvetica and Times New Roman.

 # END